 Comparing the total cost of the plan for the entire year takes into account the summer/winter highs as well as the spring/fall lows and applies the appropriate rate and discounts for each month’s usage.

-Savvy energy shoppers in Texas will read the pricing terms in the EFL for each plan they are comparing and make an excel spreadsheet that computes the monthly costs for all usages.
+Savvy energy shoppers in Texas will read the pricing terms in the EFL for each plan they are comparing and make an excel spreadsheet that computes the monthly energy costs for all usages.
 They then add up the costs for each month to compare the total cost of ownership for the entire year.
 With hundreds of plans to compare this math can take hours upon hours of time.

 ComparePower does the math for you.
 All you need is your usage history.
 Spending 10 minutes to get these 12 numbers can save you a considerable amount of money on your energy bill over the course of a year.
 No spreadsheets required.

-You can search for plans based on one of their pre-set kilowatt usages (such as 500, 1,000, 0r 2,000 kWh), OR, to get the best rate you can get a few of your past bills and enter your historical usage month by month on ComparePower.com.
+You can search for plans based on one of their pre-set kilowatt usages (such as 500, 1,000, 0r 2,000 kWh), OR, to get the best rate you can get a few of your past utility bills and enter your historical usage month by month on ComparePower.com.
 Your usage history is also available on your current providers online account.

 Then — and this is brilliant — they will break down the total price you're going to pay for each of the plans listed, based on your usage.